 At Hampshire College, the office of accessibility resources and services (OARS) works closely with the housing operations office (HOO) to collaborate with you to identify residential placements on campus which include reasonable housing-based accommodations based on your individual, disability-related need.
 Our goal is to provide equitable access to enjoy the healthy, functional, and educational aspects of on-campus living.
 Your preferences for placement will be considered and included in placements whenever possible, but we can only guarantee a placement based on documented need.

 Typically, students request housing-based accommodations at three distinct times of the year; spring, summer, and winter.
 During these time frames OARS and HOO have the most flexibility to meet student accommodation needs and preferences.
 Timelines for each cycle are below and will be updated as far in advance as possible.
 Please also view important dates and deadlines for HOO to see how the accommodation timeline fits in with other HOO events and deadlines that may be important for you (such as identity-based or Intentional Housing Communities).
 If you do not qualify for disability-related accommodations based on our documentation guidelines, please visit the HOO website for more information about general housing policies, procedures, and instructions.

-Accommodations apply to the following fall semester for current Hampshire students planning to return to campus at the start of the following academic year.
+Accommodations apply to the following fall semester for current students planning to return to campus at the start of the following academic year.

 |3/16/2020||Already approved for housing accommodations: OARS will send students with previously approved accommodations a reminder of the accommodations for which they are approved.|